 If you have, why not prepare yourself for a similar eventuality?
 Download and install Recoverit Mac Data Recovery to safeguard your files against accidental deletion and crashed drive; or if you simply forget to backup your data prior to formatting your drive.
 The steps below will show you how to do this.

-Launch Recoverit and select the hard disk to be scanned (the one that was formatted).
+Launch Recoverit and select the hard disk to be scanned (the formatted one).
 It will be among the other drives displayed on the first window you see once the software opens up.
-Click “Start.”
+Click "Start."